Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Estimator and statistical main results

-We refer to $B_{h,\sigma}$ as the \emph{approximation error} and to $\sigma A_{h,\sigma}^{\smash{-}}Z_{h,\sigma}^{\smash{-}} + \sigma A_{h,\sigma}^{\smash{+}}Z_{h,\sigma}^{\smash{+}}$ as the \emph{stochastic error}. \end{remark} \begin{remark}[On knowing the diffusivity $\nu$] The estimator $\hat{f}(x_0)_{h,\sigma}$ relies on the knowledge of the diffusivity $\nu$.
+\begin{remark}[On knowing the diffusivity $\nu$] The estimator $\hat{f}(x_0)_{h,\sigma}$ relies on the knowledge of the diffusivity $\nu$.
 This can be justified since $\nu$ is known exactly given continuous observations \citep{Huebner1995,Altmeyer2020}.
-Consequently, given discrete observations at a sufficiently dense space--time grid, a plug--in estimator seems promising.
-A precise error analysis is non--trivial due to the loss of spatial smoothness as $\nu\to 0$ (compare Proposition 3.14 in \citep{gaudlitzEstimationReactionTerm2023} and Theorem 4.2 in \citep{Bibinger2020}), and is beyond the scope of this work. \end{remark}
+Consequently, given discrete observations at a sufficiently dense space-time grid, a plug-in estimator seems promising.
+A precise error analysis is non-trivial due to the loss of spatial smoothness as $\nu\to 0$ (compare Proposition 3.14 of \citet{gaudlitzEstimationReactionTerm2023} and Theorem 4.2 of \citet{Bibinger2020}), and is beyond the scope of this thesis. \end{remark}